Chicken Korma Recipe

 Nuts: You can use only almonds or only cashews or a mix of both.
 Alternately you may use almond meal/ flour for convenience.
 To make the dish nut-free, you may use thick coconut milk.

 Yogurt/ Curd: This recipe uses yogurt in the marinade and also in the korma.
-You can use store bought or homemade yogurt but make sure you don’t use very sour yogurt as it can ruin the dish.
+You can use store bought or homemade yogurt but make sure you don’t use very sour yogurt as it can make your dish too tart.
 To make this dish dairy free, you may use thick coconut milk.

 Chicken: Usually korma is made with bone-in meat as it makes the best and flavorful dish.
 I use whole chicken that’s pre-cut (known as curry cut).
 You can also use boneless chicken or chicken thighs.
 Avoid using breasts as they can easily dry out if overcooked.